 If they already have their established relationships with a few key organizations, I will say that CISOs, unlike many other professional C-levels, are pretty well internetworked.
 We know each other.
 It’s a small field.
 Many of us have known each other for years and track the different companies we’re in.
 I would say you leverage those relationships and get them to help, point in the right direction.
 “Who else do you know in the industry that’s having these similar problems?
 Is there anybody that we can help with?
 Would you be willing to make an introduction?”

-For more insights like this from serial executives and industry experts, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
+For more insights about the CISO buyer persona like this from serial executives and industry experts, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
 Contact us here to see what an Emissary can do for your business.